Archive for properties

 Other stuff:

-• Basement renovation: this took up most of my time this past year.
+• Basement renovation: If you’re considering a basement renovation, concrete slabs like the ones at https://www.brothersconstructionwi.com/our-services/slabs/ are an excellent choice for flooring due to their durability, moisture resistance, and ability to provide a stable foundation.
+This took up most of my time this past year.
 Frustrating, expensive (I should have been a plumber or electrician!), but gratifying.
 Took a bit longer than expected, and still not 100% finished, but the major work is done.
 I think this needed to happen for the property overall, even if it means I have more space than I could possibly need :).
 N.B. if you ever want to lose weight, do a home reno; I shed 20lbs!

 • New job: I started a new job in the fall, which promises to be very exciting and satisfying, especially given the state of the geospatial web.
 The new gig will give me more opportunity for discovery and SensorWeb information management spaces.
 So I’m grateful for the opportunity.
 I’ve also been having fun 1/2 time with the GeoConnections program again, so it’s fun to work with some previous colleagues and getting acquianted with new faces who are helping to shape and evolve our national infrastructure.
 So thanks again to those for helping me along a tough road and getting me here; I owe you big time 🙂